Ramadevi1913/Medical-diagnosis/README.md

 ## Problem Statement

-This project aims to assist healthcare professionals in diagnosing diseases more accurately and efficiently by analyzing medical images and patient data.
-A Convolutional Neural Network (CNN) is trained on mock data to identify potential anomalies.
-The development process involved iteratively refining the model and data generation to achieve a balance between high accuracy and preventing overfitting.
+A diagnostic assistant, a solution that can analyze medical images, patient data, and symptoms to assist healthcare professionals in diagnosing diseases accurately and efficiently (using mock data).

 ## Repository Structure